Skip to main content

 What Is the Influence on the Gonadotropic Axis?

 The Hypothalamic-Pituitary-Gonadal (HPG) axis is the hormonal cascade that governs reproductive function and the production of sex hormones.
 The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary gland to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
-These gonadotropins then travel to the gonads (testes in men, ovaries in women) to stimulate the production of and estrogen, respectively.
+These gonadotropins then travel to the gonads (testes in men, ovaries in women) to stimulate the production of testosterone and estrogen, respectively.

 The systemic metabolic improvements driven by GLP-1 receptor agonists, particularly enhanced insulin sensitivity, are the primary mechanism influencing the sex hormone axis.